-System and Facilities Analysis
+Chapter 4 System and Facilities Analysis

-An essential task in the recreation planning process is to determine the needs of the community.
-The needs serve as a basis for the development of the action plan.
-The determination of those needs is accomplished using several analyses, benchmarking and consideration of current best practices.
+The needs of the community and recommended future actions were determined through several analyses, benchmarking and consideration of current best practices.
 In this section, Birmingham's parks and recreation system is evaluated through the lenses of opportunity for:

-- 1. Facilities provision, - 2.
-Accessibility and Inclusion in park and facility design, - 3.
-Environmental sustainability, - 4.
+- Facilities provision, - Accessibility and Inclusion in park and facility design, - Environmental sustainability, - 4.
 Walkability and Non-Motorized Access to parks.